Brandon "Scoop B" Robinson

-Brandon Robinson, known professionally as Brandon "Scoop B" Robinson, is an American television host, sportswriter, podcaster and executive producer who is currently an NBA Insider at Bally Sports Network.
-He's had prior stops as a radio host and sports columnist at CBS Sports Radio.
+Brandon Robinson, known professionally as Brandon "Scoop B" Robinson, is an American television host, executive producer, sportswriter and NBA Insider.
+He is the co-founder of Scoop B Radio, a media, marketing and production entity.
+He has been a columnist at CBS and a television analyst at Bally Sports Network.

 Early life and education

+Born in Newark, New Jersey, Robinson grew up in both Essex County, New Jersey and in the borough of Manhattan in New York City.

 He is an alum of Don Bosco Preparatory High School, where he was sports editor of the Ironman newspaper.
 He completed his Bachelor of Arts (BA) from Eastern University and graduated with a master's degree in journalism from Hofstra University.
-He was sports editor of Eastern's Waltonian newspaper and public address announcer of Eastern's soccer, volleyball, basketball and lacrosse teams.
+He was sports editor of Eastern's Waltonian newspaper, and the public address announcer of Eastern's soccer, volleyball, basketball and lacrosse teams.